ivanmmarkovic/load-balancer/README.md

 - One api-gateway microservice(contains load balancer implementation)
 - Three instances of users microservices
-- All instances share same MongoDB instance.
+- All instances of users microservice share same MongoDB instance.

 You can access application on http://localhost:8080.
 To test all routes, there is a Postman collection.